-- a) If the concern is founded on a proposed classification as both Repr 2 and Carc 2 then new calculated AOELs based on the effects on reproductive toxicity (UF=300) and carcinogenicity (UF=500) should be compared to the original AOEL. - b) If the concern is founded on a proposed classification as Repr.
-2 and a toxic effect on an endocrine organ, then a new calculated ED AOEL based on the most sensitive endocrine mediated effect level (UF=300-500) should be compared to the original AOEL.
+- a) If the concern is founded on a proposed classification as both Repr 2 and Carc 2 then new calculated AOELs based on the effects on reproductive toxicity (UF=300) and carcinogenic-ity (UF=500) should be compared to the original AOEL. - b) If the concern is founded on a proposed classification as Repr.
+2 and a toxic effect on an endocrine organ or on a wide documentation in the open literature, then a new calculated ED

+AOEL based on the most sensitive endocrine mediated effect level (UF=300-500) should be compared to the original AOEL.

 When the calculated AOELs are larger than the original AOEL, then the risk is covered by the assessment and no further action is needed.
-However, when the calculated AOELs are lower, then the endocrine disrupting properties are most likely not covered by the risk assessment and distinct risk mitigation measures will be required for the in-door worker until endocrine disrupting properties are included in the EU evaluations.
+However, when the calculated AOELs are lower, then the endocrine disrupting properties are most likely not covered by the risk assessment and distinct risk mitigation measures will be required for the in-door worker until endocrine disrupting properties according to the new criteria and guidance are included in all EU (re-)evaluations.